 Powder Deposition through Conical Nozzle

-Additec’s Wire LMD process works in much the same way, however instead of having one laser beam that enters through the center of the deposition head, we use multiple fiber coupled diode laser sources that are distributed evenly around central axis of the head.
-This frees up the central path for solid filler material, and allows for the unidirectional processing of common mig welding wires.
+Additec’s Wire LMD-WP (Wire Powder) process works in much the same way, however instead of having one laser beam that enters through the center of the deposition head, we use multiple fiber coupled diode laser sources that are distributed evenly around central axis of the head.
+This frees up the central path for solid filler material, and allows for the unidirectional processing of common MIG welding wires.
 Around the wire orifice our deposition head also features a conical powder nozzle.
 This way, no functionality is lost compared to conventional laser cladding heads.
-In addition to that, it is also possible to deposit wire and powder at the same time to create a new alloy of the two components.
+In addition, it is also possible to deposit wire and powder at the same time to create a new alloy of the two components.

 While we strongly favor running wire prints, powder is still be more suiteable for some applications: